Deadly storms and tornadoes sweep through US

-WASHINGTON: The death toll from a major storm system that has lashed the south-central and eastern United States with devastating winds and powerful tornadoes rose to at least 24 by Sunday, officials said.
+WASHINGTON: The death toll from a major storm system that lashed the south-central and eastern United States with devastating winds and destructive tornadoes rose to at least 29 by Sunday, officials said.

-Tennessee, one of the hardest-hit states since the storms began Friday, initially had seven weather-related fatalities, but it later rose to nine, according to Memphis-based news channel WREG.
+Tennessee, one of the hardest-hit states since the storms began Friday, initially had seven weather-related fatalities.
+But this rose to 12 after police reported three new deaths Sunday, saying two children and an adult were killed Saturday when a tree fell on a house in Memphis.

 “The whole house, you can feel it shaking,“ said Janice Pieterick, whose house doors and glass windows blew out when the tornado swept through Lewis County.